Gabriella439/haskell-nix/project3/README.md

   `bin/` directory with the executable and nothing else

 The combination of these two things significantly slims down the dependency tree.
-We can very this using the handy `nix-store --query --requisites` command which lets you view all transitive dependencies for a given Nix package.
+We can verify this using the handy `nix-store --query --requisites` command which lets you view all transitive dependencies for a given Nix package.

 Before the closure minimization, we get this dependency tree: